aquaULB/solving_pde_mooc/notebooks/04_PartialDifferentialEquations/04_01_Advection.md

 ## Python modules

 Up to now, we have always written all the necessary Python code parts for our examples and test cases inside each notebooks.
 This has the advantage of making all the necessary statements and steps visible to the reader.
 But in the long run, this approach also has its limitations.
-For example, if we need a function to compute the first order derivative, we need to define it in each notebook and this is a repetitive task.
+For example, if we need a function to compute the first-order derivative, we need to define it in each notebook and this is a repetitive task.
 Gladly, Python allows to overcome this through the use of *modules*.

 From the official Python documentation: